chde9352/2015week1/deliverables/README.md

 ### Section 2: HTML and CSS 101

 #### meta
 Why do we separate HTML and CSS?

+That way it is easy to distinguish the content we are editing rather than the design of the code.
 #### HTML
 What are classes and IDs (and how are they different)?
+ID's are unique throughout the code and allow you to label and edit one aspect while Classes are not unique and allow you to access and edit more than one portion of code at a time.
 What are elements?
+Elements are used to organize the components of code in a web page.
 What are tags?
 What are attributes?
 What are forms?